 At the same time, the very efficiency of tomato plant growth results in large quantities of tomato plant stems and foliage, plus many unripe green tomatoes.
 All of this biomass needs to be responsibly disposed of.

-This is a task for which a biogas plant is ideal, not only generating power to supply for the greenhouse, but also a fertiliser source for the future tomato plants.
+This is a task for which a biogas plant is ideal, not only generating power to supply the greenhouse, but also a fertiliser source for future tomato plants.

 SEEPEX installed a BTM range open hopper pump for macerating and conveying the green waste.

 Using an integrated cutting unit, the BTM system handles both processes simultaneously.
 It's an all-in-one solution that simplifies and reduces the cost of the operation.

 The cutter’s design optimally chops both the soft tomatoes and the stringy plant parts.
 Efficient maceration produces the largest surface area within chopped-up biomass, resulting in rapid high bacterial fermentation activity.
 The result is a high biogas yield and minimised bio-reactor retention times.